gravitational/teleport/rfd/0109-cloud-agent-upgrades.md

 by ec2 discovery.

+### ECS Fargate Agents

+When a user uses the Teleport Discover flow to connect an RDS, a Teleport agent is automatically provisioned using ECS Fargate.
+We need a way to keep these agents updated.
+One idea is to run a separate goroutine in Teleport that periodically checks for an available update and uses the ECS Fargate API to update Teleport agents.

+This goroutine does not need to be run on all Teleport clusters.
+It will only be needed if the `TELEPORT_AUTOMATIC_UPGRADES` environment variable is enabled.
+The window when Fargate agents are updated should also coincide with the tenant upgrade window.

+The logic flow might look something like:
+- List all available Fargate agents
+- If no agents are available, do nothing
+- If agents are available, query the current cloud-stable agent version
+- Update all Fargate agents that do not match the current cloud-stable agent version

+The goroutine will also need to handle critical updates.
+Periodically, the goroutine will check the critical version endpoint if a critical update is available.
+If a critical update is available, all Fargate agents will be updated following the same workflow described above.
+Once the critical update is complete, the critical version will need to be stored in memory so that the goroutine does not need to keep listing
+Fargate agents to check if they need to be updated.

+To carry out the actual update of a Fargate agent, a new instance will be created with the desired version, then the old instance will be shutdown.

 ### Documentation Changes

 After initial trials, we would like tracking cloud-stable to become the default for new cloud clusters.
 Because of this, we will